DanielePalaia/checkmk/README.md

 ## How to test

-on variables.tf we can override some parameteres (for example the namespace of the K8s cluster where the installation will take place like rabbitmq)
+on variables.tf we can override some parameteres (for example the namespace of the K8s cluster where the installation will take place like rabbitmq).

 on providers.tf there are the two helm provideres: